albamaspuig/FINAL_DEGREE_PROJECT/Annotation/results/README.md

 ### 3. `eggNOG/`
 This directory contains the functional annotation results generated using eggNOG-mapper and FANTASIA, including REVIGO outputs for Biological Processes (BP), Cellular Components (CC), and Molecular Functions (MF).

+### 4. `Interpro/`
+This directory contains the functional annotation results generated using InterProScan.
+It includes predicted protein domains, motifs, and signatures associated with the annotated proteins.
+The results provide insights into the structural and functional features of the Abeoforma whisleri proteome, including domain assignments from databases such as Pfam, SMART, and CDD.
+These annotations were used for downstream analyses of protein function, domain diversity, and enrichment studies.